the-ethan-hunt/first-timers-guide/guides/Programming_Paradigm/Functional_Programming.md

 #### Now, what functional programming really is!

-**Functional Programming** is a way of writing code that treats computation as the evaluation of mathematical functions or expressions and avoids changing-state & mutable data.
-In functional code, the output value of a function depends only on the arguments that are passed to the function.
-Therefore, calling a function `f` twice with the same value for argument `x` will produce the same result `f(x)` each time.
+**Functional Programming** is a way of writing code that tends to avoid changing-state & mutable data by treating computation as the evaluation of functions or expressions!
+In functional code, the output value of any function depends only on the arguments that are passed to the function.
+Therefore, if we call a function `f` twice with the same value for argument `x`, then `f(x)` produces the same result each time.
 This is the simple notion of pure functions which act as the foundation for this paradigm!
-So, in case of the first-class function, we'll consider `x` as a function `g` which in turn makes function `f` higher-order i.e. `f(g(x))`
+So, in case of the first-class function, we'll consider `x` as an argument for function `g` which in turn is an argument for function `f` i.e. `f(g(x))` (higher order).

 These functions are easily composable & serve as an elegant approach to design software.
-As functional programming has no side effects, it's an excellent way to design program that needs multithreading, asynchronicity, and scalability.
+Since functional programming is without side effects, it's an intuitive way to design a program that needs multithreading, asynchronicity, and scalability.

 > "Functional Programming has many different definitions.
 A Lisp programmer's definition is vastly different from a Haskell perspective.
 OCaml's FP bears little resemblance to the paradigm seen in Erlang.
 You will even find several competing definitions in JavaScript.
 Yet there is a tie that binds -- some blurry know-it-when-I-see-it definition, much like obscenity"